Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 BlackVPN number of device supports

 First, you test your connection without any added encryption.
-My default one started at 97.00 Mbps download and 53.00 Mbps upload.
+Our baseline connection started at 200.00 Mbps download and 100.00 Mbps upload.

 Then, you connect to different VPN servers and re-try.